For a quick video introduction to Domino Environments, check out:

 After creating your environment, you will be taken to the environment detail page, where you can define the Dockerfile and supporting scripts and settings for the environment.

-- Edit Definition will take you to a page where you can edit all of your environment's attributes.
+Takes you to a page where you can edit all of your environment's attributes.

-- Duplicate Environment will clone your environment.
+- Duplicate Environment

 The overview tab shows all metadata about your environment including the following attributes.
 Click Edit Environment in the top right to go into edit mode to make changes to your environment.
 After each save, your environment's revision number will be incremented by one and your Domino deployment will rebuild the environment and push it to the local docker registry.